 Normal?
 Festival Of The Brain

 Normal?
 Festival Of The Brain has been an event in Folkestone’s calendar since 2015.
 At the time the festival began the town was under a rapid period of growth.
-The curators wanted to know what were the things that united us as a town, what connected us to each other.
-Susanna Howard, one of the curators, spoke to Folkelife about the evolution of the festival.
+Over the years, the festival has brought neuroscientists, artists, writers, and many others to the town to talk about how the brain works.
+This year the festival takes place on December 8th and 9th, in various locations around Folkestone.
+One of the curators, Susanna Howard, talked through the plan for the weekend.

 “Every year it’s grown.
 We’ve tried to theme the conversations; one year neuroplasticity was a big topic, other years have focused on sleep, death and so on.
 There is a community that’s grown up around the festival and we keep in touch.
-We’d started thinking about the themes for 2020 when the festival was planned for May.
-In conversation with this community the common areas of interest were ‘Growing vs Knowing’, Power and Touch.
+It’s also worth noting that when we started in 2015, the term ‘mental health’ or ‘mental wellbeing’ wasn’t really mentioned.
+That’s why we called the festival Normal?